siddharthzs/aws_cloud/EC2.md

 * Select an instance type base on the requirements of your applications
 * Elastic Block Store: SSD Volumes
 * Highly available and scalable storage volumes you can attach to an EC2 instance.
+* gp2 -> General Purpose SSD, suitale for boot disks and general applications 3IOPS per GiB.
+Up to 16,000 IOPS per volume.
+Up to 99.9% durability.
+* gp3 -> Latest Generation General Purpose SSD, suitable for boot disks and general application.
+3000 IOPS for all volumes.
+Up to 16,000 IOPS per volume and Up to 99.99% durability.
+20% cheaper than gp2

+* io1 -> Provisioned IOPS SSD, (for finance and trading) suitable for OLTP and latency-sensitive applications.
+50 IOPS/GiB.
+Up to 64k IOPS per volume.
+High performance and most expensive.
+Up to 99.9% durability.
+* io2 -> Latest Generation Provisoned IOPS SSD,(for finance and trading) suitable for OLTP and latency-sensitive applications.
+500 IOPS/GiB.
+Up to 64k IOPS per volume.
+High performance and most expensive.
+Up to 99.9% durability.
+* io2 Block Express -> Provisioned IOPS SSD, (for finance and trading) suitable for largest, most critical, high-performace application: Ms-Sql servier, Oracle.
+Up to 64 TB, 256k IOPS per volume.